Indiana Non-Owner SR22 Insurance: Get Covered Without a Vehicle (2026 Guide)

 5. Confusing SR22 with SR50

 If the BMV asks for an SR50, they want proof you had insurance on a past date.
 A non-owner SR22 policy covers your future.
 If you buy a non-owner SR22 when the state asked for an SR50, the BMV will reject it.
-(Read our Indiana SR50 Guide if you are unsure which one you need).
+If you need the SR50 equivalent, look into non-owner SR50 insurance Indiana instead.
+Read our Indiana SR50 Guide if you are unsure which one you need.

 6. Using an Out-of-State Insurance Company